 The Moth's tagline is "true stories told live" and that pretty much covers it.
 Held in various cities around the country, The Moth storyslams bring together performers and actors, the elderly, ex-cons and college students alike to tell a story around a theme live and without notes.
 The best of the best make it into the podcasts, which are 10-15 minute snippets of humanity's best.
 Hilarious, sob-worthy, mind-bending, and just plain heartwarming in turns, the huge variety of voices mimics hanging out at the best bonfire ever.

-Stuff You Missed in History Class from howstuffworks is so much more fun and intriguing than the title suggests; a pair of young, upbeat women history buffs brief the listener on aspects of history that are way more interesting than what most of us were forced to learn for the state tests in school.
-These ladies really bring history to life with discursions, asides, and gossip that makes you realize that history is, after all, about people who make their mark, for better or worse (or just weird).
+Stuff You Missed in History Class from How Stuff Works is so much more fun and intriguing than the title suggests; a pair of young, upbeat women history buffs brief the listener on aspects of history that are way more interesting than what most of us were forced to learn for the state tests in school.
+These ladies really bring history to life with discussions, asides, and gossip that makes you realize that history is, after all, about people who make their mark — for better or worse.